Automate Revenue Recognition: A Guide for Software Companies

 5. Recognizing revenue: Finally, revenue is recognized as each performance obligation is satisfied.
 This could happen at a specific point in time (like when a product is delivered) or over a period of time (as services are rendered).

-How ASC 606 Impacts Software Companies
+How ASC 606 Affects Your Software Company

 The ASC 606 standard has significantly impacted software and SaaS companies, especially in how they recognize revenue and costs.
 One of the most significant changes is the shift towards recognizing revenue as the customer benefits from the software, rather than solely when the software is delivered.